emilelampe/european-refugee-crisis-visualization/README.md

 ## Additional Information

-For more details on the process and methodology used to create this visualization, please refer to the included [PDF file](docs/project-paper.pdf), which provides an overview of the problem analysis, justification for the chosen graphs, evaluation, and discussion of potential improvements.
+For more details on the process and methodology used to create this visualization, please refer to the included [project paper](docs/project-paper.pdf), which provides an overview of the problem analysis, justification for the chosen graphs, evaluation, and discussion of potential improvements.

 We hope this visualization provides a more engaging and human-centric perspective on the European Refugee Crisis, and we welcome any feedback or suggestions for further development.